RafaelVegaJr/2024e-bikerentals/README.md

-# 🚴‍♂️ E-Bike Rental & Delivery Web App
+# 🚴‍♂️ ElectrikCruise – E-Bike Rental & Delivery Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A full-stack web application for booking and delivering electric bikes.
+Built with modern technologies across the frontend, backend, and database layers, with a focus on responsive design, clean code, and production deployment.

 ---